ciaracade/ciaracade/README.md

 ###### Heyyyyy, I'm [Ciara Cade](https://www.ciaracade.com).

 I'm a Computer Science senior at the University of Michigan, where I spent most of my time as an IT consultant for the Biomedical Engineering Department.
+In January, I'll be working as a Software Engineer Intern at **Mercury**.

-I previously interned as a Software Engineer intern at **Capital One**, **Uber**, and **Amazon** and I hold two first place wins in the Capital One Banking for Good and JP Morgan Chase Coding for Good hackathon.
+I previously interned as a Software Engineer Intern at **Capital One**, **Uber**, and **Amazon**, and I won first place in the Capital One Banking for Good and JP Morgan Chase Coding for Good hackathons.

 I'm also a tech creator on LinkedIn/X. In fact, I was once awarded a scholarship by OpenAI for my contributions to the tech community.